The-Marcy-Lab-School/react-express-auth/ABOUT.md

 If no cookie exists, this middleware will create a new empty object stored at `req.session`
   * When the response is sent back, it will look at `req.session`, encode the object using the `SESSION_SECRET`, and send the cookie back to the client

 If a cookie DOES exist, this middleware will parse the cookie and its data will be added to `req.session`.

-You can see this being used by the `GET /api/auth/me` endpoint:
+For example, when a user returns to the site, the client automatically sends a request to the `GET /api/auth/me` endpoint which uses this auth controller:

 ```js
 // GET /api/auth/me